 This is a best prospect industry sector for this country.
 Includes a market overview and trade data.

-The tourism industry in the Kyrgyz Republic contributes an estimated 5% to GDP and represents an important growth industry for jobs and economic development.
-While the COVID-19 pandemic severely affected international travel, tourism still accounted for 2.9% of GDP in 2020.
+The tourism industry in the Kyrgyz Republic contributes an estimated 5 percent to GDP and represents an important growth industry for jobs and economic development.
+While the COVID-19 pandemic severely affected international travel, tourism still accounted for 2.9 percent of GDP in 2020.
 The Kyrgyz Republic features numerous unique natural and cultural attractions such as Lake Issyk-Kul — the second-largest alpine lake in the world, the prominent Tian-Shan mountain range, and a section of the historic “Silk Road,” all with potential to attract additional international visitors.
 In September 2018, the Kyrgyz Republic successfully hosted the third World Nomad Games, and a concerted PR campaign attracted global media attention to the Games, which effectively promoted the Kyrgyz Republic’s unique brand on the international stage.
 Signs of post-pandemic revival are appearing in the aviation sector: Aeroflot, the largest Russian airline, and Kazakhstani airline SCAT opened new routes from Issyk-Kul (a large tourist destination) in 2021.

 The Kyrgyz Republic was a popular regional tourist destination during Soviet times, with nearly one million visitors annually during the 1980s, predominantly from other Soviet republics.
 A wide array of tourist lodging, along with supporting physical infrastructure including paved roads, was developed.
-Following the dissolution of the Soviet Union, tourism in the Kyrgyz Republic collapsed, with arrivals declining by nearly 90% by the end of the 1990s.
+Following the dissolution of the Soviet Union, tourism in the Kyrgyz Republic collapsed, with arrivals declining by nearly 90 percent by the end of the 1990s.

 The tourism industry in the Kyrgyz Republic offers targeted opportunities for U.S. investment, particularly in the hospitality sector.
 Bishkek has very few Western hotel chains, and the popular resort destination of Lake Issyk-Kul has none.
 Local Kyrgyz entrepreneurs are exploring the possibility to opening franchise locations of major U.S. hospitality chains.
 Opportunities also exist for U.S. tour operators seeking to sell both individual tour packages to the Kyrgyz Republic and regional trips to Central Asian destinations along the historic Silk Road.

-Department of tourism under the Ministry of economy and finance
+Department of Tourism under the Ministry of economy and finance